XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 So: what does this code actually mean/do?

 - First we 'import' the XUMM SDK we installed using `npm` in step 3 (above) in our code.
 We're using the `xumm-sdk` package, and we're calling it `XummSdk` in our code
 - Then we initialize a new instance of the SDK, which we call `Sdk`.
 We'll use this one later on.
-As we don't interact with the XUMM SDK just yet, the dummy App ID and App Secret do not matter (yet)
+As we don't interact with the XUMM SDK just yet, the dummy API Key and API Secret do not matter (yet)
 - We define a function called `main`, and we 'tell' node that this function is asynchronous (async), meaning we can run code, wait for a response and then continue running more code
 - In our function, we just put the code to output a message to the terminal, using the `console.log` method.
 - Lastly, we call our `main` function so the code will actually run